GoogleCloudPlatform/bigquery-record-manager/README.md

 ### Troubleshooting:

 * Go to the Cloud Run console and click on your job to view the logs.
-* If you encounter the error `ERROR: (gcloud.beta.run.jobs.create) User X does not have permission to access namespaces instance Y (or it may not exist): Permission 'iam.serviceaccounts.actAs' denied on service account Z (or it may not exist) when creating the Cloud Run job, please consult [this page](https://cloud.google.com/iam/docs/service-accounts-actas).
+* If you encounter the error `ERROR: (gcloud.beta.run.jobs.create) User X does not have permission to access namespaces instance Y (or it may not exist): Permission 'iam.serviceaccounts.actAs' denied on service account Z (or it may not exist)` when creating the Cloud Run job, please consult [this page](https://cloud.google.com/iam/docs/service-accounts-actas).
-* If you encounter the error `terminated: Application failed to start: invalid status ::14: could not start container: no such file or directory` when running the Cloud Run job, you may have hit a bug in Cloud Run.
-You'll need to work-around it by creating the job without the args and hard-coding the path to your parameter file in the main of [Service.py](https://github.com/GoogleCloudPlatform/bigquery-record-manager/blob/main/Service.py).
+* If you encounter the error `terminated: Application failed to start: invalid status ::14: could not start container: no such file or directory` when running the Cloud Run job, you may have hit a bug.
+Note that Cloud Run Jobs is currently in previate preview.
+You can work-around this bug by creating the job without the `args` parameter and hard-coding the path to your parameter file in the main of [Service.py](https://github.com/GoogleCloudPlatform/bigquery-record-manager/blob/main/Service.py).